Enhancing Reasoning Skills in Small Persian Medical Language Models Can Outperform Large-Scale Data Training: Future Research

 \section{Future Research}

 The results show that gaokerena-V performs better with direct prompts, while gaokerena-R excels with chain-of-thought (CoT) prompts.
-This indicates that both models are prompt-dependent, as their performance varies with the prompting style.
-Future research should aim to develop prompt-invariant medical language models that integrate strong reasoning skills and medical knowledge, achieving superior performance regardless of the prompt format.
+This indicates that both models are prompt-dependent, and future work must address this critical limitation.

+Specifically, future research should aim to develop prompt-invariant medical language models that integrate strong reasoning skills and medical knowledge, achieving superior performance regardless of the prompt format.
+This involves resolving the inherent trade-off between the superior factual recall of a data-scaled model (like gaokerena-V) and the enhanced logical consistency of a reasoning-focused model (like gaokerena-R).
 Achieving prompt invariance would represent an important step toward more reliable and generalizable small Persian medical language models.